Bamboo Shoot

 Flavor Profile

-Subtle natural sweetness reminiscent of fresh corn with vegetal undertones
+Subtle natural sugar with a clean, refreshing quality reminiscent of fresh corn silk

 Seasonality